rodneyramsay/4p/4PSI_USER_GUIDE.md

 ### Closed-Loop Tracks

-Method 4 (OPTIMAL) automatically detects and handles closed-loop tracks (like race circuits) by ensuring slope continuity at the wraparound point.
+Method 4 (Harmonic Mean) automatically detects and handles closed-loop tracks (like race circuits) by ensuring slope continuity at the wraparound point.

 **No special flags needed** - it just works!